celinedurniak/V20Diffraction/README.md

     [link](https://github.com/PaNOSC-ViNYL/McStasScript).

-You can now use either Python scripts or Jupyter notebooks.
-The next step is to specify the path to the different datafiles by running `make_config.py` either in the `scripts` folder or the `notebooks` one.
+You can now use the Jupyter notebooks.
+The next step is to specify the path to the different datafiles by running `make_config.py` either in the `notebooks` folder.
 In the terminal where your conda environment is activated, type the following commands, if you want to use the notebooks:

    ```